jump-dev/Pavito.jl/README.md

   * `mip_solver::MathProgBase.AbstractMathProgSolver` MILP solver
   * `cont_solver::MathProgBase.AbstractMathProgSolver` Continuous NLP solver

 **Pavito is not yet numerically robust and may require tuning of parameters to improve convergence.** If the default parameters don't work for you, please let us know.

-For improved Pavito performance, MIP solver integrality tolerance and feasibility tolerances should typically be tightened, for example to `1e-8`.
+For improved Pavito performance, MILP solver integrality tolerance and feasibility tolerances should typically be tightened, for example to `1e-8`.

 ## Bug reports and support